Aleezamk/JTAG-DEBUG/README.md

 Several issues were encountered and corrected to make it verilator compatible and filelist is made containing only the required files for verilator-based simulation.

+### RTL Modifications

+During Verilator compilation of the CV32E40P core, multiple errors were encountered related to mixed assignment styles inside generate blocks and unsupported RTL patterns.
+These were fixed to ensure successful simulation.

+For example, all conflicting signals were unified to **sequential logic (`always_ff`) only**, and `assign` statements were removed or replaced with reset logic in `rtl/cv32e40p_cs_registers.sv`.

 The command used to verilate is:
 ```bash
  verilator --cc --exe --build --sv --trace-fst -Wno-fatal --Wno-PINMISSING -DFPU=0 -DZFINX=0 --top-module cv32e40p_top -Irtl/include -Irtl/vendor/pulp_platform_common_cells/src -Irtl/vendor/pulp_platform_common_cells/include -Irtl/vendor/pulp_platform_common_cells/include/common_cells -Ibhv -f filelist.f tb.cpp